Edward P. Kelley, President and Chief Executive Officer

 Alan Klein has spent a long and distinguished career in child welfare.
 After serving as director of child care services at Boys Village Youth and Family Services in Milford, Conn., Alan came to Robert F. Kennedy Children’s Action Corps in 1980 as director of the Lancaster Adolescent Diagnostic Center.
 He then served as director of the Rotenberg School.
 From 1987 to 1990, Alan left to serve as deputy assistant commissioner of the Massachusetts Department of Youth Services and returned to the agency in 1990 as deputy executive director.

-Terence J. Shanley, Senior Vice President of Human Resources and Administration
+Terence J. Shanley, Senior Vice President of Human Resources

 Terry Shanley has been with Robert F. Kennedy Children’s Action Corps since 1994.
 Prior to joining the agency, he was a human resources consultant with Lynch Ryan and Associates.
 He worked as director of human resources for Youth Opportunities Upheld, Inc. in Worcester, Mass., for nearly 11 years.
 Terry began his career as a counselor for troubled teens and holds a Master of Business Administration from Anna Maria College.